floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   caption: [Test configurations]
 ) <test_configurations>

+// Structural
+// SLOC, number of classes, methods

+// Logical and contributor
-// Short analysis of source code repository: timespan, number of commits, number of contributors, SLOC
+// Short analysis of source code repository: timespan, number of commits, number of contributors
 // Omit commits from dependabot

 == Evaluation and results